vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 A first naive solution for Waku v2 discv5 discovery is

-* query for a random node set
+* retrieve a random node set, which is achieved by querying for a set of randomly chosen node IDs
 * filter the returned nodes on the query path based on Waku v2 capability via the [Waku v2 ENR](https://rfc.vac.dev/spec/31/)
 * repeat until enough Waku v2 capable nodes are found